EntrustCorporation/cps/entrust.md

 **Entrust Group Affiliates**: Collectively, Entrust Limited and its Affiliates.

-**EV Certificate:** A means an EV SSL or EV Code Signing Certificate.

 **EV Code Signing Certificate:** means a Code Signing Certificate issued by a CA meeting the requirements of the EV Code Signing Certificate requirements of the Code Signing Baseline Requirements.

-**EV SSL Certificate:** means an SSL Certificate issued by a CA meeting the requirements of the EV SSL Guidelines.
+**EV TLS Certificate:** means a Certificate issued by a CA meeting the requirements of the EV SSL Guidelines.

 **EV SSL Guidelines:** means the CA/Browser Forum Guidelines For The Issuance and Management of Extended Validation Certificates published at <https://www.cabforum.org>.
-The EV SSL Guidelines describe the requirements that a CA must meet in order to issue EV SSL Certificates.
+The EV SSL Guidelines describe the requirements that a CA must meet in order to issue EV TLS Certificates.
 In the event of any inconsistency between this CPS and the EV SSL Guidelines, the EV SSL Guidelines take precedence over this CPS.

 **FIPS:** means the Federal Information Processing Standards.
 These are U.S. Federal standards that prescribe specific performance requirements, practices, formats, communication protocols, and other requirements for hardware, software, data, and telecommunications operation.